Success Lake (Connecticut): History

 The lake dates from 1875, when the original dam was constructed.

 Success Lake was surveyed by the United States Geological Survey USGS in September 1979, and again by the United States Army Corps of Engineers in 1981.
 The Corps report notes that the reservoir's purpose was for fire suppression.

 The DuPont company spent $50 million dollars and nearly twenty years in a remedial cleanup effort of the site's Stratford, Connecticut portion.
 The lake itself and its surrounding area had not been cleaned as of 2013.

 The lake was re-evaluated in spring 2014.
 The report notes that munitions were disposed of in several areas of the northern section of the lake.

 As of 2015, development plans have been slow to materialize for the site, and an advocacy group aligned with the Sierra Club is attempting to have the lake and the land surrounding it preserved as open space.

 Wildlife

-The pond is renowned for containing world class alligator gar.
+The pond is renowned for containing no fish.
 This is likely because the lake is contaminated with both mercury and lead in high concentrations as well as storm water runoff carrying hazardous debris.

 The area around the lake includes a variety of local animal species including white-tailed deer but none that are considered rare or endangered.